0xnarwhal/BadUSB/README.md

 ## TLDR

-`ATTiny Reverse Shell` is a persistent reverse shell framework to be utilized alongside an ATTiny85 USB.
-This repository is meant to be cloned and pulled into a VPS like [Digital Ocean](https://digitalocean.com), which is what we will use in this tutorial.
+`ATTiny Reverse Shell` HID script to be used with an ATTiny85 USB.
+It will perform various things on the target host swiftly.

 ```
 This script will perform various tasks on the target host and should be exercised with caution.

-DO NOT RUN ON HOSTS YOU DON'T HAVE EXPLICIT PERMISSION FOR!
+DO NOT RUN SCRIPT ON HOSTS YOU DON'T HAVE EXPLICIT PERMISSION TO PERFORM ON!

 What will it do?
 ----------------
 1. Enable running scripts on PowerShell.
 2. Download and execute payload from fileserver and provide a persistent reverse shell capable of transfering files, taking screenshots, and exiting without leaving a trace.
-3. Activate a keylogger and will send the recording to your unique webhook.
+3. Activate a keylogger and will send the recording to your unique webhook.site URL.
 4. Create an admin user account and allow Remote Desktop Access as a backdoor access alternative to the reverse shell.